-In this section you will be installing the one or more Model 58 Central Controllers in an equipment rack.
-Multiple Model 58 units will be interconnected using the bus assembly.
+In this section you will be installing the Model 58 Central Controllers in an equipment rack.
+Model 58 units will be interconnected using a ribbon-cable bus assembly.
 Audio input, insert, and output connections will be made.
 A location will be selected for the Model 59 Control Console, and it will be connected to one of the Model 58 units.
 If required, external equipment will be interfaced with the remote control inputs.
 AC mains power will be connected to the Model 58 units.